penguinwang96825/Forex-Predictor/README.md

 |4	|2013-06-29	|BlackBerry's share price dropped by 25%Petrol ...|BlackBerry's share price dropped by 25% in pre...|

 ## Load Forex Data
+I downloaded the forex data from [Mecklai Financial](http://www.mecklai.com/Digital/MecklaiData/HistoryData_OHLC?AspxAutoDetectCookieSupport=1).
+After pre-processing, I get a new column "label", which means the differentiation between two days.
+If label is assigned to 1, it means this forex grew.
+Instead, the forex dropped.
+For this study, I used only GBP/USD price from the Macrotrends website.
+Macrotrends provides lots of foreign exchange data, such as EUR/USD, USD/JPY, USD/CNY, AUD/USD, EUR/GBP, USD/CHF, EUR/CHF, GBP/JPY and EUR/JPY.
+Moreover, they also illustrate interactive historical chart showing the daily forex price.

 ```python
 # Get data from http://www.mecklai.com/Digital/MecklaiData/HistoryData_OHLC?AspxAutoDetectCookieSupport=1
 fx = pd.read_csv("forex/Currency_Data_EURUSD.csv", index_col=False)